ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # Acknowledgments
 {:numbered="false"}

-Many thanks to Mohamed Boucadair (<mohamed.boucadair@orange.com>) for his valuable contributions, reviews, and comments.
+Many thanks to Mohamed Boucadair for his valuable contributions, reviews, and comments.
+Many thanks to Adrian Farrel for his SIMAP suggestion and helping to agree the terminology.
+Many thanks to Dan Voyer, Brad Peters, Diego Lopez, Ignacio Dominguez Martinez-Casanueva, Italo Busi, Wu Bo, Sherif Mostafa, Christopher Janz, Rob Evans, Danielle Ceccarelli, and many others for their contributions, suggestions and comments.

 Many thanks to Nigel Davis <ndavis@ciena.com> for the valuable discussions and his confirmation of the modelling requirements.